Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 Leak Testing

-The BBQ gas regulator and hose assembly should be checked for leaks, using the soapy water leak test, every time you disconnect and reconnect the gas regulator to the BBQ gas bottle.
+The BBQ gas hose and regulator assembly should be checked for leaks, using the soapy water leak test, every time you disconnect and reconnect the BBQ gas bottle regulator to the BBQ gas bottle.

 You would see bubbles or smell gas if there is a leak.